ALARIFE-PROYECT/bigbyte/core/README.md

 ## 📄 License

-This project is licensed under Apache-2.0.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.

 ---